Our Breast Cancer Research

-Against Breast Cancer funds groundbreaking research to improve detection, treatment and increase survival after breast cancer diagnosis, the focus of our research is preventing secondary spread, the main cause of breast cancer related deaths.
+Against Breast Cancer funds groundbreaking cancer research to improve detection, treatment and increase survival after breast cancer diagnosis.
+The focus of our research is preventing secondary spread, the main cause of breast cancer related deaths.

-how diet and lifestyle may increase or reduce the risk of secondary breast cancer developing to provide sound, evidence-based advice relevant to a UK population.
+how diet and lifestyle may increase or reduce your risk of developing secondary breast cancer, providing sound, evidence-based advice relevant to a UK population.

 how to design better tools for earlier diagnosis of secondary breast cancer to increase survival rates.

 how the body’s natural defences could be harnessed to design more effective treatments and ultimately a vaccine against breast cancer.

 Investing in education

 Against Breast Cancer’s Fellowship Programme supports and develops young scientists who perform innovative research into increasing survival rates after a breast cancer diagnosis.
 Our Fellowships programme supports continued innovation in breast cancer therapeutics to advance our understanding of the development of secondary cancer in breast cancer patients.